-Lithuania says Chinese diplomats interfered at pro-Hong Kong protest
+Lithuania raps Chinese diplomats for role at pro-Hong Kong protest

-VILNIUS (Reuters) - Lithuania said on Monday it had lodged an official protest to the Chinese embassy after some of its diplomats became involved in disruptions at a pro-Hong Kong demonstration in the capital Vilnius last month.
+VILNIUS (Reuters) - Lithuania said on Monday it had lodged a protest to the Chinese embassy after some of its diplomats were involved in disruptions at a pro-Hong Kong protest in the capital Vilnius last month.

 Lithuania’s Foreign Ministry said in a statement that Chinese diplomats acted “in violation of public order” at the Aug.
 23 event, which was organized to show solidarity with anti-Beijing protesters in Hong Kong.